ocean-internet/andyweir.me/src/pages/blog/a-software-engineers-agile-razor.md

 title: A Software Engineers' Agile Razor
 image: /img/razor-blade.jpg
 summary: >-
-  Is what I'm doing contributing towards, or delaying delivery of the next piece of "valuable software"?
+  Is what I'm doing contributing towards, or delaying delivery of, the next piece of "valuable software"?
 ---
 The first of the [12 Principals](https://agilemanifesto.org/principles.html) behind the [Agile Manifesto](https://agilemanifesto.org) states: